nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all appointments using the `listapt` command, such that multiple appointments are in the list.
 The index provided is valid, and the specified appointment is currently marked as done.

    1. Test case: `undone 1`
-        1. Expected: First appointment is marked as undone.
+        1. Expected: First appointment is marked as not done.
 Details of the appointment shown in result display.
 Revenue is debited accordingly from the Revenue Tracker.

    1. Test case: `undone 0`
-        1. Expected: No appointment is undone.
+        1. Expected: No appointment is not done.
 Error message is shown in result display.

    1. Other incorrect formats to try: `undone`, `undone x` (where x is larger than the appointment list size, or x refers to an appointment that is undone)
         1. Expected: Similar to previous.